bonitasoft/bonita-doc/site/README.md

     scripts/taxonomy.js

+or

+    npm run taxonomy

 ### Markdown to HTML

 The `convertMd2Html.js` scripts reads all the markdown files from the root `md` folder and convert them to html to the matching version folder inside the `app/html` folder.
 It can be run with:

     scripts/convertMd2Html.js

+or

+    npm run html

+### Markdown to PDF

+The `convertMd2Pdf.js` scripts reads all the markdown files from the `md` folderi of the given version and convert them to pdf to the matching version pdf file inside the `dist` folder.
+It can be run with:

+    scripts/convertMd2Pdf.js -v 7.3

+or

+    npm run pdf -- -v 7.3

 ## Development